 Apple Cider Vinegar

-Apple cider vinegar is traditionally used to remedy digestive distress, support liver detoxification, normalize digestive juices and reduce intestinal bloating.
-Mix 1 tablespoon of organic apple cider vinegar with 12 ounces of warm water, and drink in the morning on empty stomach.
+Apple cider vinegar is traditionally used to remedy digestive distress, support liver detoxification, normalize digestive juices, and reduce intestinal bloating.
+Mix 1 tablespoon of organic apple cider vinegar with 12 ounces of warm water, and drink in the morning on an empty stomach.
 Feel free to add a little honey or maple syrup.
 Lemon water will also help.

 Eat Right, Eat Light